Bilingual Education Cases and Laws

 Setting the Stage

-Bilingual education in the United States was pushed back into the spotlight as a direct result of the 1959 revolution in Cuba.
-After Fidel Castro overthrew the dictatorship and established a Communist government, many middle- and upper-class Cubans fled to the United States.
+Bilingual education in the United States was pushed into the spotlight.
+This was a direct result of the 1959 revolution in Cuba.
+Fidel Castro overthrew the dictatorship and established a Communist government.
+Many middle- and upper-class Cubans fled to the United States.
 A large number of these refugees settled in Florida.
-Well-educated but with little in the way of resources, they were assisted quite generously by the federal and state governments.
+These individuals were well-educated but had little resources.
+Federal and state governments assisted these individuals generously.

 Bilingualism Legislation and Cases: The Civil Rights Act (1964)

 The Civil Rights Act of 1964 did not address bilingual education directly, but it opened an important door.
-Title VI of the Act specifically prohibits discrimination on the basis of race, color, or national origin in any programs or activities that receive federal financial assistance.
-What this means, among other aspects, is that school districts that receive federal aid are required to ensure that minority students are getting the same access to programs as non-minorities.
-This minority group includes language minority (LM) students, defined as students who live in a home in which a language other than English is spoken.
-(Although some LM students are fluent in English, many are classified as LEP.)
-Title VI's critical role in bilingualism would be made clear a decade later in the Lau v.
-Nichols case.
+Title VI of the Civil Rights Act specifically prohibits discrimination.
+Discrimination is unacceptable on the basis of race, color, or national origin.
+This is true in any programs or activities that receive federal financial assistance.
+School districts that receive federal aid are required to ensure equal access for minority students.
+This ensures these students get the same access to programs as non-minority students.

 Bilingual Education Act (1968)

-Title VII has been amended several times since its establishment, and it was reauthorized in 1994 as part of the Improving America's Schools Act.
-The basic goal has remained the same: access to bilingual programs for children of limited means.
+Title VII has been amended several times since its establishment.
+It was reauthorized in 1994 as part of the Improving America's Schools Act.
+The basic goal has remained the same.
+It strives to give access to bilingual programs for children of limited means.

 Lau v.
 Nichols

-Lower courts ruled in favor of the San Francisco schools, but in 1974 the U.S. Supreme Court ruled unanimously in favor of the plaintiffs.
-In his opinion, Justice William O. Douglas stated simply that "there is no equality of treatment merely by providing students with the same facilities, textbooks, teachers, and curriculum; for students who do not understand English are effectively foreclosed from any meaningful education."
-The Court cited Title VI of the Civil Rights Act, noting that the students in question fall into the protected category established therein.
+The lower courts ruled in favor of the San Francisco schools.
+But in 1974, the U.S. Supreme Court sided with the students who complained.
+Justice William O. Douglas explained that giving all students the same books and teachers isn't fair.
+Students who don't speak English can't effectively learn that way.
+The court cited Title IV of the Civil Rights Act.
+It noted that the students in question fall into a protected category under this act.